ctwomey1/d2l-fetch/README.md

 	});
 ```

-### With
+### WithMiddleware

-Use the `with` function to temporarily add middleware to the middleware chain.
+Use the `withMiddleware` function to temporarily add middleware to the middleware chain.
 Returns a new `D2LFetch` object with the updated middleware chain.

 Example: